Non-Linear Partitioning Example: The Langmuir Isotherm

 To simulate this system in GoldSim, you would do the following:

 Note that step five creates a recursive model (since the dissolved concentration is a function of the partition coefficient, and the partition coefficient is a function of the dissolved concentration).
-Hence, when you do this, you must utilize a previous value element.
+Hence, when you do this, you must utilize a Previous Value element An element that outputs the value of its input from the previous model update..

 The output of this simulation, in the form of a scatter plot of the sorbed concentration (the concentration in Sand) versus the dissolved concentration, is shown below: